 How often is post-market surveillance data collected?

-Your post-market surveillance procedure needs to be updated to identify the frequency and product-specific nature of post-market surveillance for each product family or a separate document needs to be created for each product family.
-For devices that are high-risk, implantable or devices that have innovative characteristics the manufacturer will need to perform some PMCF studies.
-Even products with clinical studies might require PMCF, because changes to the device, accessories and range of sizes may not be covered by the clinical studies.
-MEDDEV 2.12/2 provides guidance on the requirements for PMCF studies, but most companies manufacturing moderate risk devices do not have experience obtaining patient consent to access medical records in order to collect PMCF data–such as postoperative follow-up data.
+Your post-market surveillance procedure needs to be updated to identify the frequency and product-specific nature of post-market surveillance for each product family, or a separate document needs to be created for each product family.
+For devices that are high-risk, implantable, or devices that have innovative characteristics, the manufacturer will need to perform some PMCF studies.
+Even products with clinical studies might require PMCF because the clinical studies may not cover changes to the device, accessories, and range of sizes.
+MEDDEV 2.12/2 provides guidance on the requirements for PMCF studies, but most companies manufacturing moderate-risk devices do not have experience obtaining patient consent to access medical records to collect PMCF data–such as postoperative follow-up data.

 Medical Device Academy has created a post-market surveillance plan template that you can download for free.
 If you are looking for a procedure for post-market surveillance, please click here.
 If you are interested in learning more about PMS and PMCF studies, we also have a webinar on this topic.